strategineer/personal-website/content/books/2021-11-01/index.md

 He says that "Writing is telephathy."

-> "Look- here's a table covered with red cloth.
-On it is a cage the size of a
-> small fish aquarium.
-In the cage is a white rabbit with a pink nose and
-> pink-rimmed eyes. […] On its back, clearly marked in blue ink, is the
-> numeral 8. […] The most interesting thing here isn't even the carrot-munching
+**Look- here's a table covered with red cloth.
+On it is a cage the size of a** **small fish aquarium.
+In the cage is a white rabbit with a pink nose and** **pink-rimmed eyes. […] On its back, clearly marked in blue ink, is the numeral 8. […] The most interesting thing here isn't even the carrot-munching**
-> rabbit in the cage, but the number on its back.
-Not a six, not a four, not
+**rabbit in the cage, but the number on its back.
+Not a six, not a four, not** **nineteen-point-five.
-> nineteen-point-five.
 It's an eight.
-This is what we're looking at, and we all
+This is what we're looking at, and we all** **see it.
-> see it.
 I didn't tell you.
 You didn't ask me.
-I never opened my mouth and you
-> never opened yours.
-We're not even in the same year together, let alone the
-> same room… except we are together.
+I never opened my mouth and you** **never opened yours.
+We're not even in the same year together, let alone the** **same room… except we are together.
 We are close.
-We're having a meeting of the
-> minds. […] We've engaged in an act of telepathy.
-No mythy-mountain shit; real
+We're having a meeting of the** **minds. […] We've engaged in an act of telepathy.
+No mythy-mountain shit; real** **telepathy.**
-> telepathy."

 There's something very personal about writing and reading that makes it worth doing.
 It was nice to be reminded of that.